pedroCabrera/openvdb_to_softimage/README.md

 Clone the repo and open openvdb_to_softimage.pro in qtcreator, configure your toolchain and build.
 To connect the plugin in softimage, open the plug-in manager and connect "repofolder/build/XSI_OPENVDB_Workgroup" as workgroup.
 Restart Softimage.

+Check out the binaries in the downloads section.